Skip to main content

 The North Carolina Zoo invites guests to venture down one of our many hiking trails.
 Please respect the Zoo rules and the privacy of adjacent landowners.

-Open year-round on days the Zoo is open
+The Purgatory Mountain Trails are open year-round on days the Zoo is open.

 Hours: